-Think of the experiences and challenges you had.
+Think of the experiences and challenges you had that you wish there was a solution for.
 For example, I wish I had education and guidance on defining my values in high school while I was applying to colleges.
-I wish someone had told me “Danielle, you are a Scanner love, not a specialist.
-You thrive when you get to play a variety of roles, when you don’t need to do one thing forever.
-You are the BEST at the beginning of a project because you can set a vision, detail what needs to be done, and then you hand it off.”
-Guess what business idea that is: Self-Exploration for High School Students.
-(If this is something you’re interested in, hit me up because I want to do this for real”
+I wish someone had helped me see during high school that me I did my BEST at the beginning of a project because I could set a vision, detail what needs to be done, and then you hand it off.
+Guess what business idea that is?
+Self-Exploration for High School Students.
+(If this is something you’re interested in, hit me up because I want to do this for real)

-Mine your own experiences, your own challenges.
+Mine your own experiences and challenges.
 There is so much richness there!

 Okay, now that you’ve learned the techniques, put them into practice: Download the guide and generate your own business ideas.